junghoon-shin/guide-to-wise-investing/README.md

 # investment
-Data and codes for analyzing financial data to support investing decision
+This repository contains source data and codes for generating the investing guide available at https://junghoon-shin.github.io/.